DFE-Digital/terraform-modules/aks/application/README.md

 - A resource group named `${azure_resource_prefix}-${service_short}-mn-rg` (where `mn` stands for monitoring and `rg` stands for resource group).
 - A monitor action group named `${azure_resource_prefix}-${service_name}` within the above resource group.

+If custom metrics are required to be scraped by an application then the application needs to set enable_prometheus_monitoring variable to true. this is false by default
 ## Outputs

 ### `hostname`